MEADecarb/OSW/README.md

 # Maryland Geospatial Data Visualization for Offshore Wind

 ## Project Overview
 This project is a Python-based interactive map visualization using the Folium library.
 It focuses on visualizing two key aspects of Maryland's geography: Offshore Wind Energy Planning and Maryland's County Boundaries.
 The map is enhanced with a custom color palette and an interactive legend, providing a clear and informative view of the geospatial data.
+Results of project deployed via github pages url: https://meadecarb.github.io/OSW/

 ## Features
 - Interactive map centered over Maryland.